Charlotte-Roemer/bat-migration-europe/Website/content/partners/content.md

 This project is possible thanks to the collaboration of research institutes, museums, universities, NGOs, gouvernmental agencies and authorities, natural reserves, consultants and other essential people.

-The following institutions support the project morally (and financially if stated).
+Partners from the following institutions support the project morally (and financially if stated).
 If you wish to appear in this list, please contact us!

 ### Europe